What is Proof of Stake?

 Many successful crypto projects use the PoW algorithm, but many of them are planning to change their system to the PoS soon.

-Every PoS network can implement the algorithm in different ways; however, mainly blockchains are protected by a sort of random election.
+Every PoS network can implement the algorithm in different ways; however, mainly blockchains are protected by a sort of random selection.
 This includes consideration of the node’s wealth, coins age (the time it’s being staked or locked), and the factor of randomization.

 In more detail, the PoS validator is constrained to validate a level of coins according to their amount of money.
 For example, the one who claims to have 3% of all the Bitcoin can hypothetically validate only 3 % of the blocks.
 This implies that the more coin or altcoin is being claimed by the validator, the more validating force this person has got.